 All requests come to the Director of Professional Success for initial review.
 After initial review, the offering is submitted to UEPC for final approval.

 What if I take students to a three day conference on Topic X, shouldn’t that count as Y # of PDPs?

 All "events" count as one credit, unless otherwise determinded through committee evaluation.

 Can an event count as a convo credit and PDP simultaneously?

 Yes, but not always.
 Convo has a separate approval process.
-Some events will ONLY be for Professional Development Points, others will count for Convo and Professional Development.
+Some events will ONLY be for Professional Development Credits, others will count for Convo and Professional Development.

 Who will keep track of student involvement?

-Academics Program Office Assistant will be responsible for tracking student activity.
-Like convo, students will be able to see their balances online.
+Academic Programs Office Assistant will be responsible for tracking student activity.
+Like Convo, students will be able to see their balances online.
 The Undergraduate Programs Office will also have access to student progress.
-Like convo, scanners will be used at events and students will be responsible for having their card at the event in order to receive credit for participation.
+Like Convo, scanners will be used at events and students will be responsible for having their card at the event in order to receive credit for participation.